-Nobody should settle for sub-standard treatment, but many patients would have as good, or even better disease control on dry-powder inhalers.
+Nobody should settle for sub-standard treatment, but most patients would probably have a better disease control on dry-powder inhalers.

 If you’d like to switch to a dry-powder inhaler, talk to your GP about the possible options, and above all make sure you have your inhaler technique checked to ensure you can use the new inhaler properly.

 Dry powder inhalers don’t rely on hydrofluorocarbon propellants to spray the medication into your lungs; they rely on your breath to break up and disperse tiny particles of the medicine through your airways.
 That’s why these inhalers are not suitable for all patients; they require a hard, fast, deep breath in to work effectively, and not all patients can use them effectively.
 Young children, some elderly patients and those with a very weak breath in may struggle.
 For the majority of patients though, dry powder inhalers are an effective alternative and offer other advantages over metered-dose (spray) inhalers.
 This table summarises the main differences.

 Will a dry powder inhaler be suitable for me?